seyuboglu/milieu/README.md

 *Sabri Eyuboglu, Marinka Zitnik and Jure Leskovec*

 This repository includes our PyTorch implementation of *Mutual Interactors*, a machine learning algorithm for node set expansion in large networks.
-The algorithm is motivated by the structure of disease-associated proteins, drug targets and protein functions in molecular networks, and can be used to  predicrt molecular phenotypes *in silico*.
+The algorithm is motivated by the structure of disease-associated proteins, drug targets and protein functions in molecular networks, and can be used to  predict molecular phenotypes *in silico*.
 For a detailed description of the algorithm, please see our [paper](TODO).

 We include software for easily reproducing *all* the experiments described in the paper.
 Each experiment has a designated class in the `milieu/experiment` module.
 We also provide implementations of several baseline network-based disease protein prediction methods, including DIAMOnD, Random Walks and Graph Neural Networks.